 1. Utilize technology

 Truth be told, technology is a powerful ally in your efforts to increase fleet efficiency.
-Advances in fleet Telematics and fleet management systems can help you make the most of your drivers and vehicles.
+Advances in fleet Telematics and vehicle management systems can help you make the most of your drivers and vehicles.
 To highlight, having access to actionable data — regarding vehicle status and driver performance — can help you keep your fleet on the right track.

 2. Gain real-time visibility